 Internet Promoters Enjoined by SEC

-The SEC announced on August 25, 2000, another case involving the online touting of securities, and the entry of a permanent injunction against a promoter who failed to follow the anti-touting rules under the Securities Act of 1933.
+The typical case ends in a series of fines, and the entry of a permanent injunction against the promoter who failed to follow the anti-touting rules under the Securities Act of 1933.

 The SEC typically alleges that the defendant violated Section 17(b) of the Securities Act of 1933 by failing to disclose the compensation they had received from issuers whose stocks they had promoted on their website and in emails, tweets and other social media

 Return to The Securities Law Home Page or visit Sallah Astarita & Cox and New York Securities Lawyer if you have questions about this post.